adopted-ember-addons/ember-moment/README.md

 ### Global Allow Empty Dates

-If `null`, `undefined`, or an empty string are passed as a date to any of the moment helpers then you will get `Invalid Date` in the output.
-To avoid this issue globally, you can set the option `allowEmpty` which all of the helpers respect and will result in nothing being rendered instead of `Invalid Date`.
+If `null`, `undefined`, or an empty string are passed as a date to any of the moment helpers they will raise an error.
+To avoid this issue globally, you can set the option `allowEmpty` which all of the helpers respect and will result in no error and nothing being rendered.

 ```js
 // config/environment.js